Ezubao: Downfall

 Ezubao unexpectedly stopped trading in December 2015.
 Worried customers started complaining and the police started investigating.
 The official Xinhua News Agency reported on 1 February 2016 that 21 people involved in the scheme had been arrested, including Ding Ning, chairman of the Yucheng Group.
 Chinese police reported that they were investigating the peer-to-peer lending company and had frozen and seized its assets, and those of the companies linked to it.
 The president of the parent company, Zhang Min, had told them that the company operated as a Ponzi scheme, with money from new investors used to pay money due to earlier investors; it is reported that about 50 billion yuan ($7.6 billion) had been invested in the scheme by about 900,000 investors.
-The authorities announced in early February that Ezubao clients could register their grievances on the website of the Ministry of Public Security.
+The authorities announced in early February that Ezubao clients could register their grievances on the web site of the Ministry of Public Security.

 Xinhua reported that Ezubao had been under scrutiny since December 2015.
 An investigation into the company by local authorities had found that about 95% of the investments made were fake and that the purpose of the lending platform was to enrich senior executives.
-The perpetrators had concealed 1,200 documents in 80 bags, and had buried these 6 m underground on the edge of the provincial capital, Hefei.
+Chairman Ding Ning, for example, was reported to have recently spent $150 million on gifts, designer goods, luxury cars, and property.
+Xinhua further reported that, in an effort to conceal their fraudulent activities, the perpetrators had concealed 1,200 documents in 80 bags, and had buried these 6 m underground on the edge of the provincial capital, Hefei.
 The police had managed to unearth the documents after twenty hours of work with two excavators.